Would you like to receive notifications on latest updates of the following headlines?

 According to her, indicators for potential interest rate reductions should focus on a trend of disinflation for at least two to three months, enhanced foreign exchange liquidity and stability, and clear signs of recovery in the real sector, especially regarding credit access for micro, small, and medium-sized enterprises (MSMEs).

 “The current MPR level remains excessively high for private sector development.
-MSMEs, a critical engine for job creation and productivity in Nigeria, are being suffocated by high credit costs.
+MSMEs, an essential driver of job creation and productivity in Nigeria, are being suffocated by high credit costs.
 Without affordable financing, their growth, competitiveness, and contribution to economic advancement are severely restricted.

 Furthermore, it has become evident that monetary policy alone cannot mitigate inflation rooted in structural and supply-side inefficiencies.
 Comprehensive collaboration with fiscal authorities is necessary to tackle the fundamental causes of inflation, such as insecurity, infrastructure deficits, and food supply challenges,” she added.